-Faculty play a central role in the study abroad process through many different activities both abroad and locally: serving as instructors in leading a Quarter Abroad, Summer Abroad or Seminars Abroad program, serving as a UCEAP Study Center Director, planning and reviewing curriculum, approving UCEAP course work in your major, and advising students in your department.
+Faculty play a central role in the global learning process through many different activities: serving as instructors Study Abroad faculty-led programs, serving as a UCEAP Study Center Director, planning and reviewing curriculum, or approving UCEAP course work in individual major.

 UC Davis Study Abroad has a team of Study Abroad Peer Advisors—having just returned from their overseas experience—who are trained to give short 3-5 minute presentations on the basics of studying abroad (academics, accommodation options, program types, financial resources, locations, etc.).
 Please send an email to firstname.lastname@example.org with a day and time and we’ll be there!